Microsoft Ports Edge Anti-Phishing Technology To Google Chrome - Slashdot

 I imagin

-Chrome users should be genuinely happy (Score:2)
+Chrome users should be genuinely happy (Score:3)

 Chrome users should be genuinely happy that they can now use both